SFDO-Community-Sprints/PMM-V4S/README.md

 ### Future Contributions (AKA what were you unable to finish at the Sprint)

 This is only the beginning!
-The hope is that items listed here can make it into a customizable roll-up (e.g. https://powerofus.force.com/s/article/NPSP-Custom-Rllps-Recipes)
-•	Exploring the various connections after new PMM Winter release.
-•	How to migrate data from V4S to PMM?
+The items listed here can be used to create a customizable roll-up (e.g. https://powerofus.force.com/s/article/NPSP-Custom-Rllps-Recipes) Possible items to explore include the various connections after new PMM Winter release in addition to how to migrate data from V4S to PMM.

 ### Project Documentation